Spells (anthology)

 Spells is an anthology of themed fantasy and science fiction short stories on the subject of spells edited by Isaac Asimov, Martin H. Greenberg and Charles G. Waugh as the fourth volume in their Isaac Asimov's Magical Worlds of Fantasy series.
 It was first published in paperback by Signet/New American Library in May 1985.
 The first British edition was issued in trade paperback by Robinson in 1988.

+Summary

 The book collects twelve novellas, novelettes and short stories by various fantasy and science fiction authors, with an introduction by Asimov.